 Her narrative style of songwriting highlights her skills as a storyteller, and whilst some songs take a more autobiographical approach, with stark observations on love, behaviour and desire, others are macabre folk tales full of dark imagery and menacing Dickensian characters.

-When it comes to poetry, Angie is particularly inspired by nature and has created poems for various projects and organisations, including one entitled Home, written for the environmental charity Size of Wales.
-Angie is a passionate environmentalist and believes storytelling has the innate ability to transform the way we view the world and, as such, is an essential component of activism.
+When it comes to poetry, Angie is particularly inspired by nature and has created poems for various projects and organisations, including Home, written for the climate change charity Size of Wales and Our Orchard, commissioned by Cardiff and Vale Health Charity.
+Angie is a passionate environmentalist and believes storytelling has the innate ability to transform the way we view the world and is an essential component of activism.

 A keen collaborator, she is always interested to hear about new and exciting projects.
 Click here if you would like to get in touch.

 Angie is also a talented jeweller and sculptor.
 You can view her work here.